Joe’s musings on Shakespeare’s comment:

 Joe’s musings on other things……….

-There is no stronger advocate for Democracy than a country who has been under Communist, Fascist, Nazi or Monarch rule for any length of time.
+There is no stronger advocate for Democracy than a country that has been under Communist, Fascist, Nazi or Monarch rule for any length of time.
 However that democracy must be nurtured, protected, watched over and scrutinized…..lest the scoundrels have their way.

 My Mom was great; she always had my back.
 She was a voracious reader and encouraged me to write.
 In my mind, she’s still looking over my shoulder covering me.
 Mom’s do that, even when they are gone.